bfintal/bfi_thumb/README.md

 * Negate
 * Resize images down or UP

-Bfi_thumb stores previously created images in WP's default uploads directory, and uses those for future calls.
-The script automatically checks for updates on the original image then re-creates new images when needed.
-Any image can be used as long it is in your WordPress instance.

 The code was inspired by the awesome [Aqua Resizer](https://github.com/sy4mil/Aqua-Resizer/blob/master/aq_resizer.php)

 Where do I use this?